ALL OF THE THINGS...

-Born and raised in Philadelphia, Amina Robinson is a professional actor, director, and currently a Professor of Acting and Musical Theater at Temple University.
+Born and raised in Philadelphia, Amina Robinson (she/her) is a professional actor, director, and currently a Professor of Acting and Musical Theater at Temple University as well as the Artistic Director of The Centre Theater in Norristown, PA.

 Amina has performed on Broadway (Mamma Mia,Godspell), as well as toured the country in Broadway National Tours (Mamma Mia, Little Shop of Horrors).
 She has performed in various regional productions including shows at the Williamstown Theater Festival, Philadelphia Theater Company, Baltimore CenterStage, and was nominated for an AUDELCO award for work as Juliet in "Romeo and Juliet" at the Classical Theater of Harlem.

-She has guest starred in many television series as well, including "Law and Order," "Smash," " The Electric Company," and "Mercy," in addition to a recurring roles on Showtime's hit show "Nurse Jackie" and most recently ABC's hit show "For Life."
+She has guest starred in many television series as well, including "Law and Order," "Smash," " The Electric Company," and "Mercy," in addition to a recurring role on Showtime's hit show "Nurse Jackie" and most recently ABC's show "For Life," a performance for which her work was submitted for Emmy Nomination consideration.
 She has done numerous national commercials for companies including Truth Anti-Smoking, Walmart, KFC, and Macy's, as well as voice-over work for Verizon, Con Edison, USAA, KFC, and others.
 Amina was also featured in the video game "Grand Theft Auto V."

 Her film's include The Harvest, 5 to 9, and the short film Hallow Gate.
 The highlight of her work in film has been her role as Jermaine in the Oscar, Golden Globe, and multi-award winning film "Precious," which included a Screen Actors Guild "Best Ensemble Award" nomination and winning the Boston Society of Film Critics "Best Ensemble Award."